cminers/braiins-os/docs/index.md

 ### Fan Control configuration in `cgminer.conf`

-There are three new configuration statements: `fan-mode` which selects which mode to use, `fan-temp` which sets temperature (in degree Celsius, and is valid only when `fan-mode: "temp"`), and `fan-speed` which sets speed of fan (in percent).
+There are three new configuration statements: `fan-mode` which selects which mode to use, `fan-temp` which sets temperature (in degree Celsius, and is valid only when `fan-mode: "temp"`), and `fan-speed` which sets speed of fan (as a percentage).

 ```
 fan-mode: "temp"